 Japanese-style souffle cheesecake.
 This cotton soft cheesecake is full of creamy cheese flavour with a light melt-in-your mouth texture.
 The softest cheesecake you'll ever have!

 I am a cheesecake lover.
-To be honest when it comes to cheese I love everything and this Japanese souffle cheesecake is no exception.
+To be honest, when it comes to cheese I love everything and this Japanese souffle cheesecake is no exception.
 The first time I tried a Japanese-style cheesecake was when the Uncle Tetsu's chain store opened in Sydney.
 There was ALWAYS a massive line to get a bit of this famous cheesecake, and lucky enough I got my hands on some.
-It was life changing.
-The texture is so unique, soft and fluffy yet rich and cheesy enough to be called a cheesecake.
+It was life-changing.
+The texture is so unique, soft, and fluffy yet rich and cheesy enough to be called a cheesecake.

 I've been hooked ever since!

 On the other hand, making this cheesecake was a different story.
-Me and my Japanese souffle cheesecake recipe have had a rough past.
+Me and my Japanese souffle cheesecake recipe has had a rough past.
 This cake looks deceivingly simple.
 No base, just a nice fluffy sponge, what can be so hard?

-This cake is prone to sinking, dense bottoms and cracked tops.
+This cake is prone to sinking, dense bottoms, and cracked tops.
 Because the texture is so unique it makes it harder to nail.
-On top of that If you want that perfect looking cheesecake it's even harder.
-I have tried SO many recipes, and in the end I've found my very own.
+On top of that If you want that perfect-looking cheesecake it's even harder.
+I have tried SO many recipes, and in the end, I've found my very own.
 I've included all the tips and tricks I found useful to recreate this cake.
 I promise you you'll have the fluffy cheesecake of your dreams!

 Here are a couple of tips that will help you reach cheesecake success!